Pyrgoi: Macedonian Struggle

 Finally, the Pyrgoi inhabitants: Michael Giorou, Antonios Dimou, Theodosios Theodorou, Thomas Kapetanopoulos, Michael Vasdekis (or Basdekis), Nikolaos Bitsiou, Michael Paraschou, Petros Paraschou, Georgios Sionis, Ioannis Stamboulis, Stavros Tsitsis, Markos Hadjitaskou and Stavros Hadjitaskou, were killed with axes by Bulgarian units on Mount Vermio on April 21, 1906.

 Ottoman rule ended in Pyrgoi during the Balkan wars (1912-1913) and it became part of the Kingdom of Greece.

 Interwar period

-The Greek census (1920) recorded 2,180 people in the village and in 1923 there were 1,100 inhabitants who were Muslim.
-Following the Greek-Turkish population exchange, in 1926 within the village there were 53 refugee families from Asia Minor and 99 refugee families from Pontus.
-The Greek census (1928) recorded 1,490 village inhabitants.
-There were 139 refugee families (501 people) in 1928.
+The 1920 Greek census recorded 2,180 people in the village, and 1,100 inhabitants were Muslim in 1923.
+Following the Greek–Turkish population exchange, Greek refugee families in the village were from Asia Minor (53) and Pontus (99) in 1926.
+The 1928 Greek census recorded 1,490 village inhabitants.
+In 1928, the refugee families numbered 139 (501 people).

 Second World War (the Pyrgoi massacre)

 On April 24, 1944 there was a massacre of civilians by German Nazis and their local accomplices.
 It was the second largest German-related massacre of Greece after that of Kalavryta.
 The events were later the subject of dozens of documentaries and generated wide interest.
 Among the atrocities that were committed, 368 men women and children were killed and burned alive.
 Colonel Karl Schümers of 7th SS Panzer Grenadier Regiment was responsible for the massacres at Pyrgoi, Kleisoura Kastoria, and Distomo Boeotia which in total included over 1,000 men, women and children.
 The town was completely destroyed and survivors were forced to walk to Ptolemaida.
 An annual memorial ceremony is held for the victims, where the president of Democracy of Greece visits the village.